microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 This controls whether various developer experience features are availiable for this instance.
 In particular the developer menu, the default RedBox experience and the loading UI during bundle load.

+> This property will be remove in a future version of **react-native-windows**

+This property has been replaced by [UseDeveloperSupport](#usedevelopersupport).
+In the 0.63 both properties will do the same thing.

 ### ```ByteCodeFileUri```

 ```csharp